Job Title: Owner

 Leslie Gaston-Bird (AMPS, M.P.S.E.) is author of the upcoming book "Women in Audio", part of the AES Presents series and published by Focal Press (Routledge).
 She is a voting member of the Recording Academy.
 Currently, she is a freelance re-recording mixer and sound editor and owner of Mix Messiah Productions.
 Prior to that, she was a tenured Associate Professor of Recording Arts at the University of Colorado Denver.
 From 2013-2015 she served as Chair of the Department of Music and Entertainment Industry Studies.
-She is currently leading a group of recording arts students in a study abroad course in England and Italy which included the 2018 AES Convention in Milan.
-Last year she led a group in England which you can read about at http://meisuk.blogspot.co.uk/.
+She is recently led a group of recording arts students in a study abroad course in England and Italy which included the 2018 AES Convention in Milan.
+Last year she led a group in Berlin, Germany which you can read about at meisdeutschland.blogspot.com.

 Leslie has done research into audio for planetariums, multichannel audio on Blu-Ray, and a comparison of multichannel codecs that was published in the AES Journal (Gaston, L. and Sanders, R. (2008), "Evaluation of HE-AAC, AC-3, and E-AC-3 Codecs", Journal of the Audio Engineering Society of America, 56(3)).